Olo8612/fastapi-test/README.md

-This is sample python-fastapi application without any special features used to test abillity to manage it as a k8s application
+This is sample python-fastapi application without any special features used to test abillity to manage it as a k8s application (can  be used as a template for furter work)

 app folder content is strict fastapi python application, folder structure results from Dockerfile k8s-manifests are for "manual" k8s deployment